► MBA TUITION FEES

 is usually due on 15th June before the 3rd semester.

-Students who require more than 3 semesters to finish the MBA Program must continue paying the semester contribution each additional semester to maintain their student status.
+Starting from the 4th semester, all MBA Students will automatically be exempted from the tuition fees.
+Students who require more than 3 semesters to finish the MBA Program must only continue paying the semester contribution each additional semester to maintain their student status.

 In total, students have to expect fees of roughly 15.540 EUR (3*4.880 EUR tuition fee + 3*300 EUR semester contribution) for a 3-semester full-time program.
 For more information about the tuition fees when opting for the 5-semester part-time model, please check the "Full-time/Part-time Explainer".
 Payment installment plans are available.
 Please contact the MBA Support Team for further details.

 - copies, handouts, and course materials

 - extracurricular language classes

 - access to relevant technology and on-campus IT support

 - library access and use of licensed databases